Scholastica (school): Curriculum

-Activities

 Laboratory

 Laboratory facilities are provided for all the science classes.
 The senior laboratories are inspected and approved by the representatives of the University of London to meet its standard for the practical requirement of the 'O' and 'A' Level examinations.

 Extra-curricular activities

-Scholastica extra-curricular activities include drama, debating and public speaking.
-The school also offers a large number of both teacher and student run clubs.
+Scholastica's extra-curricular activities include drama, debating and public speaking.
+The school also offers a large number of both teacher and student-run clubs.
 School teams participate in inter-school and national competitions.
 Theatrical presentations are performed in English and Bengali, and it is well known for its annual dramas.
 Several after-school programs are offered beginning in middle school.

-The school is also famous for its renowned Model United Nations conferences, known as "SCHOMUN" in its Uttara Branch and "SMUN" in its Mirpur Branch.
+The school is also famous for its renowned Model United Nations (Model UN) conferences, known as "SCHOMUN" in its Uttara Branch, which was also the first school-affiliated Model UN conference in the country.
+The conference is managed by the school's Model UN club, founded in 2015 with Shadman Shakib serving as the club's president during the 2015-2016 and 2016–2017 academic sessions.

+The school's Mirpur Campus also hosts its conference known as "SMUN".
 The school is also known for hosting the Scholastica Business Summit or "SBS."